gve-sw/gve_devnet_agent_state_change_finesse_toaster_notification_gadget/README.md

 in the email body to VPN into it with a Cisco AnyConnect client.

 ### Register the agent phones
-Register the Agent Phones by launching Jabber in the Jabber 1 and Jabber 2 desktops from the topology map in the sandbox web page (URL is in your the email you received)
+Register the Agent Phones by launching Jabber in the Jabber 2 desktop from the topology map in the sandbox web page (URL is in your the email you received).

-To launch the desktops, just hover your mouse pointer over the rectangle with the Jabber logo for the Jabber 1 and Jabber 2 virtual machines and, from the button that pops up with an inverse triangle icon a pop-up menu shows where you can select the RDP menu entry.
+To launch the desktop, just hover your mouse pointer over the rectangle with the Jabber logo for the Jabber 2 virtual machine and, from the button that pops up with an inverse triangle icon a pop-up menu shows where you can select the RDP menu entry.

 ![IMAGES/CCXSandboxTopology.png](IMAGES/CCXSandboxTopology.png)

 This will open a new browser tab where you will see a Windows Server VM interface with a Cisco Jabber Desktop shortcut which you can double click to start Jabber on that VM.
-Don't forget to do it on both the Jabber 1 and Jabber 2
-VMs.

 ![IMAGES/Jabber2Desktop.png](IMAGES/Jabber2Desktop.png)

+NOTE: You can also just run a local Remote Desktop Client on your PC and use the IP address of the Jabber 2 VM (10.10.20.13) and the login credentials from the Admin tab in the sandbox dashboard (Username: administrator , Password: ciscopsdt) to connect to it that way.

 ### Enable the 3rdpartygadget account: